DavidSouther/software_craftsmanship/00_introduction/python/README.md

 The command prompt in Linux is a terminal emulator.
 In Unity Dash, type Terminal into the search box and the application will show up.
 Click it.
 When the program launches, you will be prompted to enter a command with a `$ ` character.

 Type `python --version`.

 You should see `Python 2.7.5`.
+The last number might be different, but the `2.7` is the important part.

 #### OSX

 OSX includes an app called Terminal.
-It is either available under Applications / System Tools, or through Spotlight.
+It is either available under Applications / Utilities, or through Spotlight.
 When the program launches, you will be prompted to enter a command with a `$ ` character.

 Type `python --version`.

 You should see `Python 2.7.5`.
+The last number might be different, but the `2.7` is the important part.

 #### Windows

 The windows terminal is a command prompt called 'command' or 'cmd', depending on your version of Windows.
 To launch the command prompt in Windows Vista or later, open the Start Menu, type cmd or command in the search box, and then click the shortcut.

 When it opens, you should see `C:\Users\<your user>\ > `.

 Type `python --version`.

 You should see `Python 2.7.5`.

 ### Editor